The vast Pampa region fanning out 500 miles from Buenos Aires has an average annual rainfall range of 20 inches in the west to 40 inches in the east.

 The Argentine Mesopotamia, which consists of the provinces between the Uruguay and Parana Rivers, is made up of floodplains and gently rolling grassy hills The greatest precipitation falls in the extreme north of Misiones Province, where it amounts to about 80 inches yearly.

-fertile plains of the pampas, lead, zinc, tin, copper, iron ore, manganese, petroleum, uranium
+Fertile plains of the pampas, lead, zinc, tin, copper, iron ore, manganese, petroleum, uranium

-San Miguel de Tucuman and Mendoza areas in the Andes subject to earthquakes; pamperos are violent windstorms that can strike the pampas and northeast; heavy flooding in some areas
+San Miguel de Tucuman and Mendoza areas in the Andes are subject to earthquakes; pamperos are violent windstorms that can strike the pampas and northeast; heavy flooding in some areas

-volcanism: volcanic activity in the Andes Mountains along the Chilean border; Copahue (elev.
+Volcanism: volcanic activity in the Andes Mountains along the Chilean border; Copahue (elev.
 2,997 m) last erupted in 2000; other historically active volcanoes include Llullaillaco, Maipo, Planchon-Peteroa, San Jose, Tromen, Tupungatito, and Viedma

 60 Square Miles